Kemono-Kay/Pages-Wiki/README.md

 Either an array or a string.
 As an array, it contains a list of page names.
 If it's a string, it's a link to a markdown file.
 This property is optional.

+### `era`

+Whether to use BC/AD or BCE/CE.
+Can take any of the aforementioned values.
+Case-insensitive.
+This property is optional.
+If it's not present, it defaults to BC/AD.

 ## Markdown

 This wiki uses a custom markdown flavour.
 Markdown syntax is standward, but with a handful of additions.